shirish93/shirish93.github.io/_posts/2024-03-04-diverse-hobbies.md

 ---
 layout: post
-title:  "Diverse interests help us understand the world better"
+title: Diverse interests help us understand the world better
 author: shirish
-categories: [ engineering, software, hobbies ]
+categories:
+  - engineering
+  - software
+  - hobbies
-image: "assets/images/kombucha-hand.png"
+image: assets/images/kombucha-hand.png
+image_description: The art of Kombucha brewing.
+Image lovingly handcrafted by me on my Kindle Scribe.
 ---

 Having a diverse set of interests allows you to look at the world in different ways.
 Pick up a weird hobby, or a new craft.
 If nothing else, it'll help you do your job better.